 How Does the Express Entry System Work?

-These candidates may then receive an Invitation to Apply (ITA) when Immigration, Refugees, and Citizenship Canada (IRCC) conducts a draw whose minimum points threshold is below their CRS score.
+People eligible to apply through one of the Express Entry programs mentioned above will be added to a candidate pool once their points are added.
+These candidates may receive an Invitation to Apply (ITA) when Immigration, Refugees, and Citizenship Canada (IRCC) conducts a draw whose minimum points threshold is below their CRS score.

-Applicants will then need to gather the relevant documents and pay their fees to complete their permanent resident application.
+Applicants must then gather the relevant documents and pay their fees to complete their permanent resident application.
 This entire application process takes around six months.

 What is the Provincial Nominee Program System?